How does the Cash Passport work?

-Are there any countries this card won’t work in?
+Are there any countries or merchants this card won’t work in?

 It is currently not possible to use your Cash Passport in a number of countries.
 If you attempt to withdraw cash from an ATM or use your Card at merchants in any of these countries, your request will be declined.